Computational Technologies for Fashion Recommendation: A Survey: Input, Evaluation and Dataset for Fashion Recommendaiton

 \subsubsection{Evaluation Ground-Truth}

 In most situations, researchers save a part of the collected data for the use of evaluation, which is usually labeled properly according to the tasks.
 For example, for the FITB task, the test set consists of pre-defined outfits, which are all deemed as compatible.
 For each test outfit, one item would be randomly selected as the prediction target (positive) and removed, leaving the blank to get filled by the recommendation model to test.
 In this case, the ground truth is available for all test data.
 However, such an evaluation protocol requires additional labeling efforts, which is not applicable when lacking such labels.
 Meanwhile, such ground truth could be biased.
-For example, the composed outfit in the test set could be built by a random user in the fashion community website (\myeg Polyvore), which means the ground truth is just the opinion of one person and can hardly perform a fair evaluation.
+For example, the composed outfit in the test set could be built by a random user in the fashion community website (\myeg~Polyvore), which means the ground truth is just the opinion of one person and can hardly perform a fair evaluation.

 To address these limitations, human evaluation has been applied.
 For example, to evaluate personalized recommendation models, online experiments can be conducted.
 Providing recommendations for users during their online activities in e-fashion platforms and recording the click-through rate (CTR) can effectively evaluate the quality of the personalized recommendations~\cite{chen2019pog} in a real-time manner.
 Moreover, to better evaluate compatibility learning-involved models, such as complementary recommendation or outfit composition models, some studies invite fashion experts/professionals to manually score the item pairs/outfit recommended by models regarding the compatibility~\cite{zhou2019fashion, tangseng2020toward}, making the evaluation results more sound.
 There is no doubt that human evaluation will perform more robust and comprehensive results.
-However, it is restricted by the labour cost, therefore cannot be used for large-scale evaluation, which instead, degrades the robustness and comprehensiveness of the evaluation results again.
-We summarize the evaluation protocols applied in mainstream complementary and outfit recommendation research in Table.~\ref{tab:pairwise_comp} and \ref{tab:outfit_comp}.
-Referring to Table.~\ref{tab:input_eval_list}, we can clearly see the current research status in terms of evaluation.
+However, it is restricted by the labour cost and cannot applied in large-scale, which degrades the robustness and comprehensiveness of the evaluation results instead.
+Evaluation protocols applied in mainstream complementary and outfit recommendation research are also summarized in Appendix.